 The processing times for the B1 visa is not exact.
 It can take a couple of weeks or a few months for your visa to be processed.
 This depends on the workload of the US Embassy and other factors that they take into consideration.
 After the processing time is complete, you will be notified about whether you got the visa or not.

 B1 Visa Extension

-Can I get a Green Card with a B1 visa?
+Can I Get a Green Card as a B1 Visa Holder?

 To qualify for getting the B1 visa, you must prove that you will return to your home country.
 This means that you cannot have plans to stay in the US permanently.
 Because you have to prove this and state it during your interview, it is then very difficult to get a Green Card while on a B1 visa.
 In order to be able to get a permanent residence with a B1 visa, you must either:

 - Have family in the US and apply to join them.